ibm-apiconnect/pot/labs/lab6.md

 1. Click the `Apply` button.

 1. Navigate to the Plans section.
-Modify the default plan by selecting it and specifying the following properties:
+Click the `+` button to add a new plan and specifying the following properties:

     > Title: `Silver`
     >
     > Name: `silver`
     >
     > Description: `Limited access to these APIs`
+    >
+    > Add rate limit of 100 with an interval of 1 hour

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab6/think-silverplan.png)